-Students should complete the assessment inventories prior to registration for proper advising and placement.
-Information about score requirements is available in the Student Services Office.
-After testing, each student will receive a NC DAP Accuplacer Student Advising Report listing scores obtained and course recommendations based on these scores.
+The College Board's NC DAP ACCUPLACER assessment inventory is given to students in associate degree programs to determine academic readiness.
+Students should complete the assessment inventory prior to registration for proper advising and placement.
+Information about score requirements is available in the Student Services Division.
+After testing, each student will receive a copy of his/her NC DAP ACCUPLACER report listing scores obtained and course recommendations based on these scores.